Local schools get set for Open Houses

 In the past, it was highly recommended to have the meningitis vaccine administered around age 11; Now the state has made the vaccine mandatory.

 Pertussis, commonly referred to as whooping cough, can first appear masked as the common cold, with symptoms such as a runny nose, low-grade fever and occasional cough.
-Symptoms worsen over one to when will viagra become generic 10 weeks, according to the Centers for Disease Control and Prevention.
+Symptoms worsen over one to 10 weeks, according to the Centers for Disease Control and Prevention.

-Meningitis is an infection of the membranes covering the brain and generic viagra price compare spinal cord.
+Meningitis is an infection of the membranes covering the brain and spinal cord.
 Viral meningitis is fairly common and not as dangerous, but bacterial meningitis, typically passed from one infected person to another, can be deadly.

 The only way a family can opt out of the required vaccinations in Georgia is by having a medical or religious waiver.